qtechgames-assesment/java-nodes/README.md

 ## The Big Game

-Welcome to Las Vegas Digital, the most ambitious online casino platform in the making!
+Welcome to QTech VIP Digital, the most ambitious online casino platform in the making!
 We're building a revolutionary system to track our VIP relationships, gaming hierarchies, and player networks.
 Just like Vegas itself, everything in our world is connected, flowing from the top whales down to the everyday